lindelwa122/dom-wizard/README.md

 - [ ] **configStateRule**: Adds a style to an element depending on its state.
 - [ ] **createStyle**: Adds a style to an element.

-To gain a better understanding of how these functions should work click [here]().
+To gain a better understanding of how these functions should work click [here](https://github.com/lindelwa122/dom-manipulation-library/issues).

 ### store

-The store will store variables that are supposed to accessible throughout the app.
-The user can be able to retrieve, modify these variable from anywhere in the app.
+The store will hold variables that are intended to be accessible throughout the app.
+Users will be able to retrieve and modify these variables from anywhere within the app.

 - [ ] **createStore**: creates all the variables in their initial state.
 - [ ] **getState**: gets the state of a variable.
 - [ ] **updateState**: modifies state.

-Read more about how store should work [here]().
+Read more about how store should work [here](https://github.com/lindelwa122/dom-manipulation-library/issues).

-**NOTE:** *The unchecked box means the feature is not completed yet, and the checked box means it is completed.
-You are welcome to work and improve completed features, and feel free to add your own features to issues.
-Read more about our contributing rules [here]().*
+**NOTE:** *An unchecked box indicates that the feature is not yet completed, while a checked box indicates its completion.
+You are welcome to work on and improve completed features.
+Additionally, feel free to propose new features via issues.
+For more details, please refer to our contributing rules [here](/CONTRIBUTING.md).*

 ## More ways to contribute

-You need not only contribute by writing code, you can help us improve this README, write docs, create tutorials, and more.
+You can contribute not only by writing code but also by assisting us in enhancing this README, drafting documentation, creating tutorials, and more.

-- [ ] Improve this README.
+- [ ] Enhance this README.
-- [ ] Write the docs.
+- [ ] Draft the documentation.
 - [ ] Create a tutorial on our website.
-- [ ] Create video tutorials.
+- [ ] Produce video tutorials.
+- [ ] Write tests.
-- [ ] Make a logo for us.
+- [ ] Design a logo for us.
 - [ ] Report bugs.
-- [ ] Add anything you feel should be added.
+- [ ] Suggest any additional elements you believe should be included.

 ## License